 Stay in Compliance

 Understand the rules and regulations involved in immigration law.
-If you need assistance bringing workers in the country and staying compliant, consult with a construction lawyer in Mobile, AL.
+If you need assistance bringing workers in the country and staying compliant, consult with a Birmingham construction lawyer.

 Assess Verbal and Technical Communication

 Ask if they have a background using communication and collaboration tools.
 Are they comfortable using key software?
 Can they convey their qualifications and skills well?
 Hire workers that have the ability to communicate with key people including suppliers.

 Do a Background Check

 Don’t be in a rush to hire someone.
 Always check their background and credentials.
 Are they licensed, certified, and insured?
 Do they have good references?
 If you don’t feel good about someone (even if they have all the right credentials) don’t hire them.

 Ask to See Their Work